ikpardo/ehuweborria/content/en/teaching/_index.md

 **The design of a didactic route through the beech trees of the Artaso forest in Oñati**, Martxel Aiastui Zabaleta, Faculty of Pharmacy (UPV/EHU), Supervised by: *Amaia Mena Petite*

-**Cannabinoides, una estrategia potencial para el tratamiento del Alzheimer**, Lorena Gil Mateo, 2018, Pharmacy Faculty (UPV/EHU), Supervised by: *Maite Lacuesta Calvo*
+**Cannabinoides, una estrategia potencial para el tratamiento del Alzheimer**, Lorena Gil Mateo, 2018, Faculty of Pharmacy (UPV/EHU), Supervised by: *Maite Lacuesta Calvo*